Bill Caudill: Seattle Mariners

-Oakland Athleticss
+Oakland Athletics

 On November 21, 1983, Caudill and Darrel Akerfelds were dealt to the Oakland Athletics for Dave Beard and Bob Kearney.

 Caudill returned to form with the A's in the first half of 1984.
 His record stood at 8–1 with a 1.97 ERA and 18 saves when AL manager Joe Altobelli of Baltimore named him to his AL All-Star squad.
 With the NL leading 2–1, Caudill was brought in to pitch the seventh inning, and he struck out all three batters he faced, Tim Raines, Ryne Sandberg, and Keith Hernandez.

 That proved to be the high point of Caudill's season.
 He went 1–6 in the second half with a 3.60 ERA and blew four saves.
 He finished 1984 with a career-high 36 saves, which was second in the American League only to the 44 of Kansas City Royals' Dan Quisenberry.